 Relationships are built over time and through networking.
 JEDA cultivates its customers and stakeholders in the same manner.
-The officers within the corporation are responsible for marketing the company; and consequently call on these two different stakeholders whenever they are in their locale.
-We are active in trade organizations germane to our primary focus.
+We are active in trade organizations germane to our primary focus

-Category 4 - Measurement, Analysis, and Knowledge Management This function performed under contract by Business Carolina
+Category 4 - Measurement, Analysis, and Knowledge Management

-The change contractually to the South Carolina Department of Commerce for Measurement, Analysis, etc. has resulted in a change of Information Technology Systems.
-All historic loan and loan servicing information is now processed by a system call TRAKKER.
+The change contractually to the South Carolina Department of Commerce for measurement, analysis, etc. has resulted in a change of information technology systems.
+All historic loan and loan servicing information is processed by a system call TRAKKER.
 All other system capabilities remain essentially the same.